*This* Is Why Cops Should Open Fire on Drivers Who Try to Run...

 President Donald Trump has opposed a clean extension of the subsidies.
 He said he would “rather not extend them at all” but acknowledged that “some form of extension might be essential” for achieving other policy goals.

-Trump favors redirecting the money that goes toward the subsidies to go directly to consumers instead of insurance companies.
+Trump favors redirecting the money that goes toward subsidies to consumers rather than insurance companies.
 This would allow Americans to buy their own health care plans.

 House Speaker Mike Johnson (R-LA) has also taken a firm stance against extending the subsidies.
 He declined to schedule a floor vote on the matter even though moderate Republicans pushed for it.
 The vote came after Johnson announced he would not bring the matter to the floor, which would mean the subsidies would expire.